EU Water Framework Directive

 Since 2003, PIANC has chaired and hosted the Water Framework Directive Navigation Task Group.
 Originally a meeting of five associations, it now comprises a ‘thematic cluster’ of 14 organisations.
 In addition to PIANC, the following organisations participate in the Group’s activities, between them representing a wide variety of commercial and recreational, maritime and inland navigation interests:

-The Central Commission for Navigation on the Rhine, the Danube Commission and the International Sava River Basin Commission are also invited to participate in Task Group activities as observers.
+The Danube Commission and the International Sava River Basin Commission are also invited to participate in Task Group activities as observers.

 Aims and Objectives